 - KOS-MOS does this a few times too.
 Apparently she even records what's happened behind her.

 - System Shock's interface is explained as the cybernetic implant's display.
 In the second game, cinematics show the character with a sort of built-in goggles.

 - In Chibi Robo, You can use Chibi-Vision to see through Chibi-Robo's eyes, zoom in, and aim your Chibi-Blaster.

-- The bowling minigame in Tekken Tag Tournament is made a lot easier with Bryan due to his HUD
+- The bowling minigame in Tekken Tag Tournament is made a lot easier with Bryan or Yoshimitsu due to their HUD.

 - Red vs. Blue.
 In season two we see Lopez's point of view.
 It has SAP in the corner of the screen (a spanish subtitle joke), as well as a number of objectives that involved killing/humilating the blues and Griff (since he was built by Sarge).

 - In Code Lyoko, the viewpoints of XANA's monsters on Lyoko — as well as XANA's robots, Polymorphic Clones and Spectres (including possessed people) in the real world — are often shown in RoboCam, with of course XANA's eye logo figuring preeminently.

 - Spoofed in Futurama, in the episode "Mother's Day".
 The crew go to a robot museum, and one of the displays is called "See Through the Eyes of a Bending Unit".
 Leela takes up one of the eyepieces, and sees through a green-tinted world who is in the area and if they would be worth stealing from.
 (Bender, a bending unit, remarks that looking through the goggles gives him a headache.)

 - Junkman of the The Incredible Crash Dummies has one of these complete with animal identification and a to do list.

 - The Simpsons: when Homer is given the task of finding a suitor for Selma he sees the candidates through a RoboCam that displays their Pros and Cons.